davidgasquez/handbook/content/concepts.md

 Write down processes, take measures and then iterate.
 You cannot improve what you cannot measure.
 You cannot improve what you cannot explain.

 [There are three kinds of processes](https://fs.blog/tobi-lutke).
 There's a kind of process that makes things that were previously impossible to do, possible.
-That's good.
-Then there's a kind of process that makes something that was previously possible significantly simpler, which is also good.
+Then there's a kind of process that makes something that was previously possible significantly simpler.
 And then there's everything else.
 E.g: telling people to behave slightly different from what common sense tells them to do without making any impact.

-You can [optimize processes](https://youtu.be/lhbLNBqhQkc) through [experiments](https://rs.io/how-to-get-started-with-anything/), removing barriers, or adding tools.
+You can [optimize processes](https://youtu.be/lhbLNBqhQkc) through [experiments](https://rs.io/how-to-get-started-with-anything/), removing barriers, adding incentives, or using technology.

-When designing processes, look for these properties:
+When designing a process, look for these properties:

 - Algorithmic.
 So you don't need to think about choices.
 This reduces mental overhead and anxiety (The Paradox of Choice).
   - A way to reduce choices is self binding (like Ulyses did).
 Limiting our actions in the future will reduce the choices we'll need to do.